Stuffed Bell Peppers

 Because my tomatoes were kinda sad looking I made a pseudo pasta sauce with them by cooking them down with chicken broth and seasoning them with the garlic and scallions.
 It was a pain in the ass to remove the skins but I prevailed!
 Plus, in the end I think the tomato concoction made the meat extremely moist.

 Next I combined the tomato sauce mixture with the turkey, egg white, herbs, and canelli beans.
 I halved each of the bell peppers and filled each of them with 1/4 of the turkey mixture.
 I placed the peppers in a baking dish that I had coated with olive oil, after all, whats the point of cooking food if you cant get the damned things out of the container to eat.
-After topping them with the grated parm I stuck them in the oven at 375 for about 35 minutes or until the internal temp of the meat was 165.
+After topping them with the grated parm I stuck them in the oven at 375 for about 35 minutes or until the internal temp of the meat w

 I have developed a recent fondness for things that bake in the oven because you can generally tell when they are done when it starts to smell really good.
 The aroma is an efficient way of getting me out of my article-induced daze and allows me to not purchase a timer.